-Zone is unique in that FDP and FDS in same tendon sheath (both injured within the flexor retinaculum)
+Zone is unique in that FDP and FDS in same tendon sheath (both can be injured within the flexor retinaculum).
+Tendons can retract if vincula are disrupted.

 Direct repair of both tendons followed by early ROM (Duran, Kleinert).
-Be sure to preserve A2 and A4 pulley.
-This zone historically had very poor results but results have improved due to advances in postoperative motion protocols
+This zone historically had very poor results but results have improved due to advances in postoperative motion protocols.

 Direct tendon repair.
-Good results from direct repair can be expected due to absence of retinacular structures (if no neurovascular injury)
+Good results from direct repair can be expected due to absence of retinacular structures (if no neurovascular injury).
+May require A1 pulley release to avoid impingement of the repaired tendon on the pulley.

 Direct end-to-end repair of FPL is advocated.
 Try to avoid Zone III to avoid injury to the recurrent motor branch of the median nerve.
 Oblique pulley is more important than the A1 pulley; however both may be incised if necessary.
 Attempt to leave one pulley intact to prevent bowstringing